paulsump/mars_flights/README.md

 ### TODO - UI Later

 - Add a share button for social media platforms to share the next launch with friends
-- Each launch should have a 'Bookmark' or 'Favorite' button that adds it to a separate 'Favorites' section [FavoritesPage].
-Use the localStorage API here (either save the launches data or its id)
+- [FavoritesNotifier].
+Use the localStorage API here (save the launches id)
-- Transform background image position and scale.
+- Animate Transform background image position.

 ## Original...